 Liveliness and dynamism are the adjectives that best describe the sponsor of the event, Chiara Francini.
 The actress was specially appointed taking into consideration the image this festival aims to convey for its 33rd edition.
 The awareness of last year’s big success (which made it possible to have 11 theaters available this year) gives the organizers of this festival the right confidence and the possibility to rely on a widespread public approval.

-Il blog delle studentesse e degli studenti del Dams/Cam di Torino
+Il magazine delle studentesse e degli studenti del Dams/Cam di Torino